 Please read Quilter categories as they have changed this year.
-We have based it on skill level, please be honest.
+We have based it on skill level and purpose.
+Please be honest.

 Show Only: for those who only wish to display quilts, and not have them judged or critiqued.

 Junior: 15 and under.
 Juniors may place in any section and will be judged as their own section.